-- After transferring ownership of your property, the thief can refinance your home, pocket the difference, and then walk away without making payments on the new mortgage.
-The homeowner is often not aware of this until the property goes into foreclosure.
+- After forging a deed, the thief can refinance your home, pocket the difference, and then walk away without making payments on the new mortgage.
+The homeowner is often unaware of this until the property goes into foreclosure.

 - The thief can open a home equity line of credit through an account in your name and cash out, leaving you with the debt and potential foreclosure.